Not sure what a wrongful death lawsuit is, or how to file one? We’re about to cover:

-But suing a hospital or doctor can be tricky.
+But suing a hospital or doctor and winning a wrongful death case can be tricky.
 That’s why it’s important to work with an experienced wrongful death attorney.
-Filing a claim against a hospital or doctor is not only possible but necessary.
+Filing wrongful death claims against hospitals or doctors is not only possible but necessary.
 Doing so can help prevent unnecessary injuries to others.

 So when is a hospital liable for wrongful death?

 If the hospital’s own practices and/or actions directly cause a death.
 For example: